The MCAT

 When to take the GRE

-Applicants should plan to take the GRE in the spring or early summer during which they begin to apply to veterinary or other health professional program or earlier.
+Applicants should plan to take the GRE in the spring or early summer of the year in which they plan to apply to veterinary or other health professional programs.

 Expiration of GRE